 - The subjugation to Jesus of all “rule and all authority and power.”

-- The cessation of death, the “last enemy”.
+- The cessation of death, the “last enemy.”

 Finally, Christians must “abide in him.”
-In this way, at the parousia of Jesus they “may have boldness and not be put to shame” (1 John 2:28).
+In this way, at the parousia of Jesus, they “may have boldness and not be put to shame” – (1 John 2:28).

-While God alone knows the timing of Christ’s advent, it will not occur until “after the tribulation of those days,” the apostasy, and the unveiling of the “man of lawlessness.”
-Then men will be judged and separated into two groups.
-The righteous will inherit everlasting life in the kingdom; the ungodly will receive everlasting punishment.
-His arrival is the “day of the Lord,” the time when the just are vindicated and the unjust are punished.
+While God alone knows the timing of that day, it will not occur until “after the tribulation of those days,” the proclamation of the gospel “to all nations,” the apostasy, and the unveiling of the “man of lawlessness,” and then the “end will come.”
+Humanity will be judged and separated into two groups: the righteous who inherit everlasting life, and the ungodly who receive everlasting punishment.
+The “man of lawlessness” will be destroyed, the “last enemy” – death – will cease, and the New Creation will begin.